baangfilip/A4-MachineLearning/README.md

 - The source for the data should be in path: src/main/resources/data/spiral/spiral.arff
 - The jar is not a fat jar so to run it you need to manually add dependencies

-# Todo
+# Possibilities
-- Configure build to use gradle 5 and JDK11 to include javaFX in fatJar
+- Configure build to use gradle 5 and JDK11 to include javaFX in jar